fwyzard/extjs/examples/README.txt

-The examples can be browsed by opening index.html in the docs folder.
+The samples can be browsed by opening the examples folder in a web browser.

+The samples home page (samples.html) along with some of the individual sample pages use XHR to load data.
-Some examples use XHR.
-Those examples will need to be on a webserver to run since XHR can't access the local file system.
+Those samples will need to be on a webserver (http://) to run since XHR can't access the local file system.